Isle of man fun facts

 Now, I’ve done some stargazing in my time.
 From the barren deserts of Jaisalmer to the colossal mountains of Nepal, I’ve witnessed the night sky in many magnificent locations.

-On a clear night, at one of the 26 dark sky sites on the island, you can easily spot the milky way and various other astronomical sights that light up the sky like glitter.
+Never would I have imagined the Isle of Man to be one of the most impressive places to see the stars.
+On a clear night, at one of 26 dark sky sites on the island, you can spot the milky way and various other astronomical sights.

 Not only that, it’s not unheard of to see the Northern Lights from the island.
 As of November 2021, there have already been various sightings this year.

-10. There’s a history of witchcraft.
+10. There’s a history of witchcraft

 As a committed Harry Potter fan, this is probably my favourite random fact about the Isle of Man.
-I’m still waiting for my letter from the local Hogwarts to arrive, but I expect it’ll come any day now.

 Unfortunately, this glamorised attitude towards witchcraft is far from the beliefs and traditions 500 years ago.
-There was no such thing as good witches, and any perpetrators of magic were barbarically burned to death in Castletown square.
+There was no such thing as good witches, and any perpetrators of magic were barbarically burned to de@th in Castletown square.
+Today, the Smelt monument in Castletown Square reads:

-Some reports believe that Margaret and her son were the first and last people killed for witchcraft on the island.
+Some reports believe that Margaret and her son were the first and last people k!lled for witchcraft on the island.
 However, local legend suggests that others were rolled down Slieau Whallian (Witches Hill) in a barrel.

-11. Vampires are buried here.
+11. Vampires are buried here

 The story goes that the grave belongs to Mr & Mrs Hassal.
 The locals believed them to be vampires after Mr Hassal let out a scream during his wake.